awslabs/amazon-sagemaker-inference-client/README.md

 1. **Inference Labels:** Add the inference labels / classes that the model was trained on, these are just for display.
   * In the example model add four classes: **car, van, ute, truck**
 1. Select an image to send for inference by clicking the **Browse** button and
-1. Click **Submit** to send the image for inference against the Amazon Sagemaker Endpoint
+1. Click **Submit** to send the image for inference against the Amazon Sagemaker Endpoint.

-We selected an image consisting of a busy traffic scene that was found on the Internet (and not in the training image dataset) and got the below result:
+We selected an image consisting of a busy traffic scene that was not in the training image dataset and got the below result:

 ![Application Example Use Screen Shot](images/app-car-inference-client.png)